On the nature and physical conditions of the luminous Lya emitter CR7 and its rest-frame UV components: Results

 \subsubsection{Ly$\alpha$ in X-SHOOTER}

 In Figure \ref{Xshooter_2D_Lya_per_OB} we show the 2D spectra for our re-analysis of the X-SHOOTER data, in a signal-to-noise scale, focusing on Ly$\alpha$.
 We find potential variations in the Ly$\alpha$ profile, indicating that we {may be} probing different spatial regions within the source.
 This is likely due to the bad acquisition for OB1 (in comparison to OB2; {both OBs were done with variable seeing of $\sim$1.2$''$}) and due to a different acquisition star and PA angle for OB3. {Even though the S/N is not high enough for a robust conclusion}, OB3 suggests a redshifted component of Ly$\alpha$ in the direction of clump B (see Figure \ref{XSHOOTER_angle}).
 As can be seen in more detail in Figure \ref{XSHOOTER_1D_Lya}, OB3 reveals a narrower Ly$\alpha$ profile ($\sim180$\,km\,s$^{-1}$) than OB2 ($\sim310$\,km\,s$^{-1}$), hinting that the Ly$\alpha$ FWHM may be narrower along the major axis of Ly$\alpha$ (running from A to B), but both OB2 and OB3 show the same/similar blue cut-off.
-A potential explanation for this may be dynamics within the system, as the major axis of Ly$\alpha$ emission, that roughly connects A to B may be the axis of some potential merger activity \citepalias{Matthee2017_ALMA}. {In order to quantify any differences in the Ly$\alpha$ profile, we perform a Monte Carlo simulation, perturbing each spectral element in the 1D spectra (1/3 of the resolution) within its Gaussian distribution uncertainty independently.
+In order to quantify any differences in the Ly$\alpha$ profile, we perform a Monte Carlo simulation, perturbing each spectral element in the 1D spectra (1/3 of the resolution) within its Gaussian distribution uncertainty independently.
 We do this 10,000 times \citep[following the methodology in][]{Sobral2018b} and each time we measure the FWHM of the Ly$\alpha$ line by fitting a Gaussian and deconvolve it with the resolution.
 Results are given in Table \ref{XSHOOT_MC}.
 We find that OB1 and OB2 yield Ly$\alpha$ FWHMs of $290^{+62}_{-45}$\,km\,s$^{-1}$ and $310^{+95}_{-67}$\,km\,s$^{-1}$, respectively, while for OB3 we obtain a narrower Ly$\alpha$ profile of $177^{+44}_{-30}$\,km\,s$^{-1}$ and for the stack of all OBs we obtain $270^{+35}_{-30}$\,km\,s$^{-1}$, in agreeement with \citetalias{Sobral2015}.
 Our results suggest that there may be a difference between the profile of Ly$\alpha$ between a PA angle of 0 (tracing just clump A) and a PA angle of 40 that connects clumps A and B. Such differences between OB1 or OB2 and OB3 are only significant at the $1.7-1.8$\,$\sigma$ level individually, but the difference between OB3 and the stack of OB1 and OB2 is at the $\approx3$\,$\sigma$ level.
-Deeper data are needed to fully confirm these potential spatial differences in the Ly$\alpha$ profile.}
+Deeper data are needed to fully confirm these potential spatial differences in the Ly$\alpha$ profile.

 Interestingly, \citetalias{Matthee2017_ALMA} finds that the axis perpendicular to the Ly$\alpha$ major axis shows the largest velocity shift in [C{\sc ii}], from the most blueshift towards C to the highest redshift towards the opposite direction, and with a total velocity shift of $\sim300$\,km\,s$^{-1}$, similar to the Ly$\alpha$ FWHM in OB2 (Figure \ref{XSHOOTER_1D_Lya}).
 It may well be that Ly$\alpha$ itself is tracing complex dynamics, or that we are seeing more complex radiation transfer effects or different H{\sc i} column densities. {Deep observations with MUSE on the VLT and further modelling \citep[e.g.][]{Gronke2017,Matthee2018_COLA} will robustly clarify the current open scenarios.}